Skip to main content

 Automated workflows

 Point ax at your issue tracker.
-It picks up work, spawns agents, and generates branches for review.
+It picks up work, runs agents, and generates branches for review.

 terminal